sdurighello/taogate-meanjs-app/README.md

 ```
 ####Sever-side routing and authorization

 Each entity's routes are collected in a separate routing file.
-Routes as RESTful..ish
+Routes are RESTful..ish
 and accept authorization middleware

 ```
 app.route('/portfolios/:portfolioId')
     .get(users.requiresLogin, portfolios.read)